CMPUT412W19Team6/Comp3/README.md

 ## 2.1 Hardware requirement

 - A kobuki turtlebot base
+- A USB Camera
 - An Asus Xtion Pro
 - A controller (prefered logitech)
-- A device with minimum 3 usb ports
+- A device with minimum 4 usb ports
 - The course set up

 ### 2.2 Software requirement